sarakallis/geoparser-workshop/README.md

    python -m spacy download en_core_web_trf
    ```

+You can now load the package via spacy.load('en_core_web_sm')
 ### 6. Set Up the Gazetteer

-For this workshop, we'll use the GeoNames gazetteer:
+For this workshop, we'll use the GeoNames gazetteer (dictionary for placenames):

 ```bash
 python -m geoparser download geonames